cmeofalltrades/hp-laptop-performance-optimization/README.md

 Windows 11 was consuming the majority of available memory, leaving insufficient resources for normal user workloads.

+### Conclusion

+The investigation determined that insufficient physical memory was the primary cause of the customer's performance issues.

+Following installation of an 8GB Samsung DDR4-3200 memory module, memory utilization decreased from approximately **90% to 47%**, while available physical memory increased from approximately **358MB to 3.9GB**.

+Post-upgrade validation using PowerShell and Windows Task Manager confirmed that the hardware upgrade successfully eliminated the primary memory bottleneck and significantly improved overall system responsiveness.
 ---

 ## Secondary Causes